-I’ve heard that even your first time doesn’t have to hurt if you’re properly aroused and unarousal was the only explanation I could think of, but I enjoy everything else he does.
-I’m bisexual so perhaps it’s possible my attraction for men isn’t strong enough to be sexual?
-There’s also the fact I have never inserted anything besides tampons and in fact being fingered hurt first time round.
+I've heard that even your first time doesn't have to hurt if you're properly aroused and unaroused was the only explanation I could think of, but I enjoy everything else he does.
+I'm bisexual so perhaps it's possible my attraction for men isn't strong enough to be sexual?
+There's also the fact I have never inserted anything besides tampons and in fact, being fingered hurt the first time around.

 Many thanks for your email.
-We’re sorry to hear your first time was so painful but it’s not uncommon.
-Painful sex is never fun and can put people off for a long, long time.
+We’re sorry to hear your first time was so painful, but it’s not uncommon.
+Painful sex is never fun and can put people off for a long time.

-First of all we’d recommend booking a check up to make sure all is well on the inside of the vagina.
-There could be a number of reasons for the pain, and it’s always best to have it checked out.
-It’s not impossible that you have a vaginal infection that may require antibiotics, for example.
+First of all, we’d recommend booking a check-up to make sure all is well on the inside of the vagina.
+There could be several reasons for the pain, and it’s always best to have it checked out.
+You may have a vaginal infection that may require antibiotics, for example.
 Or Endometriosis which is a common condition that causes pain during and after sex.
 There is another condition called Vaginismus that causes pain when penetration is attempted.
 But – the good news is that most conditions causing painful sex are treatable.

 We can’t comment on whether or not you felt aroused at the time – only you know that.
-It could be that you didn’t feel turned on because there was no chemistry with the guy or it could be that you didn’t feel aroused, or lost your desire exactly because it was painful!
+It could be that you didn’t feel turned on because there was no chemistry with the guy, or it could be that you didn’t feel aroused, or lost your desire because it was painful.

 Love, Team Sh! xx